A gunman in New Zealand kills 2 people ahead of Women's World Cup tournament

-AUCKLAND, New Zealand (AP) — A gunman killed two people at a downtown construction site in New Zealand’s largest city of Auckland on Thursday, as the nation prepared to host games in the FIFA Women’s World Cup tournament.
-Authorities said the shooter was also dead.
+AUCKLAND, New Zealand (AP) — A gunman killed two people at a construction site in Auckland, New Zealand, on Thursday as the nation prepared to host games in the FIFA Women’s World Cup tournament.
+The shooter was also dead, and authorities said a police officer and four civilians were injured.

-Authorities said six other people, including at least one police officer, were injured during the shooting, which took place near hotels where Team Norway and other soccer teams have been staying.
+The shooting happened near hotels where Team Norway and other soccer teams have been staying.
+Police said the male officer was taken to a hospital in critical condition and had stabilized.
+The others had injuries ranging from moderate to critical, but it wasn't immediately clear how they were injured.

 New Zealand Prime Minster Chris Hipkins said the tournament would go ahead as planned.